40docs/hydration/README.md

 # 40docs Hydration System

-> **Multi-Repository Infrastructure & Documentation Platform Orchestrator**
+> **Enterprise-Grade Multi-Repository Infrastructure & Documentation Platform Orchestrator**

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/40docs/hydration)

 The **40docs Hydration System** is a sophisticated automation framework that orchestrates a multi-repository documentation and infrastructure platform.
-It manages 8+ interconnected repositories through a single control script, deploying a complete Kubernetes-based documentation platform to Azure with full CI/CD automation.
+Built with industry best practices, it manages 8+ interconnected repositories through a single control script, deploying a complete Kubernetes-based documentation platform to Azure with comprehensive CI/CD automation.

 ## 🏗️ Architecture Overview